googleapis/artman/CONTRIBUTING.rst

 Now your local repo is set up such that you will push changes to your GitHub repo, from which you can submit a pull request.

--   Create use tox to create development virtualenv in which `artman`_ is installed:

   .. code:: bash

-    sudo pip install tox
+    sudo pip install virtualenv virtualenvwrapper
-    cd ~/hack-on-artman
-    tox -e devenv
+    mkvirtualenv --python=`which python3` artman
+    pip install -e .

--   This is creates a tox virtualenv named `development` that has artman installed.
+-   This is creates a virtualenv named `artman` that has artman installed.
     Activate it to use artman locally, e.g, from the python prompt.

   .. code:: bash

     cd ~/hack-on-artman
-    . ./tox/develop/bin/activate
+    workon artman

 .. _`artman`: https://github.com/googleapis/artman
 .. _`artman repo`: https://github.com/googleapis/artman